 The ADI Waitlist

-Project R.E.L.I.E.F., Respite for Elders Living in Everyday Families, is the volunteer-based in-home respite arm of ADI.
-It is one of the most underused, highest-ROI respite resources in Florida.
+Project R.E.L.I.E.F.
+(Respite for Elders Living in Everyday Families) is the volunteer-based in-home respite arm of ADI.
+It is one of the least-used respite resources in Florida, and free to qualifying families.

 How It Works

-Free to qualifying families.
 Volunteers are trained, screened, and individually matched to a family.
-They provide up to 4 hours per visit, including evenings and weekends.
-Volunteers receive a period-of-service stipend (described in DOEA materials as "a stipend, not an hourly wage") plus mileage and expense reimbursement, which makes it easier to recruit and retain volunteers in low-income areas.
+They provide a set number of hours per visit, including evenings and weekends.
+Volunteers receive a service stipend plus mileage and expense reimbursement, which helps recruit and retain volunteers in low-income areas.

 Where It's Available

 Statewide via the 11 AAAs, but county-level coverage is genuinely uneven.
-Some counties have active R.E.L.I.E.F. coordinators with full volunteer rosters and same-week match capability.
-Others have very limited or no current volunteer base.
-Central Florida operates an independent Project R.E.L.I.E.F. operation (cflprojectrelief.org) covering Brevard, Lake, Orange, Osceola, and Seminole.
+Some counties have active R.E.L.I.E.F. coordinators with full volunteer rosters and same-week match capability; others have very limited or no current volunteer base.
+Central Florida operates an independent Project R.E.L.I.E.F. operation covering Brevard, Lake, Orange, Osceola, and Seminole counties.

 How to Request Project R.E.L.I.E.F.

 Same Elder Helpline call: 1-800-963-5337.
 The intake specialist routes the family to the local AAA, which routes to the R.E.L.I.E.F. coordinator.
-The single most useful question to ask at intake is "Does my county currently have an active Project R.E.L.I.E.F. coordinator with available volunteers?", that one question saves weeks of waiting if the answer is no.
+The most useful question to ask at intake is whether your county currently has an active Project R.E.L.I.E.F. coordinator with available volunteers, because if the answer is no, you can move straight to paid-worker respite instead of waiting on a volunteer match.

-Rail 4: The CMS GUIDE Model, The Best Federal Rail for Dementia Families
+Rail 4: The CMS GUIDE Model for Dementia Families on Original Medicare

-The Centers for Medicare & Medicaid Services launched the GUIDE Model (Guiding an Improved Dementia Experience) on July 1, 2024, as an 8-year alternative payment demonstration running through June 30, 2032.
-For dementia families on Medicare fee-for-service, GUIDE is the highest-leverage federal respite rail, it has no waitlist, no income test, and no Florida state-budget exposure.
+The Centers for Medicare & Medicaid Services launched the CMS GUIDE Model (Guiding an Improved Dementia Experience) on July 1, 2024, as an 8-year alternative payment demonstration running through June 30, 2032.
+For dementia families on Medicare fee-for-service, GUIDE has no waitlist, no income test, and no Florida state-budget exposure.

 Who Qualifies for GUIDE

 There is no national consumer portal for GUIDE.
-Families must locate a participating practice via the CMS Innovation Center's published participants list and ask the practice to enroll the beneficiary.
+Families locate a participating practice through the CMS Innovation Center participants list and ask the practice to enroll the beneficiary.
+Because CMS lets the participant roster change during the performance period, verify current Florida participation directly on the CMS Innovation Center participants page rather than assuming a practice is enrolled.

 The Care Navigator

-Each GUIDE-enrolled beneficiary is assigned a 24/7 care navigator at the participating practice.
-The navigator is the operational hub, they vet respite providers, schedule the service, process the back-end CMS billing, and ensure each respite hour or day is properly counted against the $2,500 ledger.
-Families should request services through the navigator, not pay the respite agency directly.
+Each GUIDE-enrolled beneficiary is assigned a care navigator at the participating practice.
+The navigator vets respite providers, schedules the service, processes the CMS billing, and counts each respite hour or day against the annual respite ledger.
+Request services through the navigator rather than paying a respite agency directly.

 Rail 5: Medicare Hospice Inpatient Respite, 5 Days, Inpatient, Per Benefit Period